 - Seeking medical attention from your A&E department if you need urgent medical help, or your GP if not, so there is a formal record of your injuries even if they appear trivial at the time.

 - Letting your employer know in writing if you have to take time off work as the result of your accident.

 - Keeping daily notes about how you feel after your accident, any symptoms or illness you have, and how you are generally feeling.
 Are you in physical pain?
 Do you have flashbacks to your accident?
 Are you stressed and unable to sleep?
 These things will all add weight to your workers’ compensation claim and help make it successful.

 - Keep any receipts and notes about the money you have to spend as the result of your injury and illness, including mileage for visiting the hospital for treatment.

 Will I be taxed on a Workers’ Compensation Payment?

 You do not have to pay tax on compensation awarded for personal injury whether it is paid in a lump sum or a series of instalments.
 This is true for claims that settle out of court and those decided by a Judge.
 You also do not have to pay interest on any compensation a judge may award due to the processing time of a claim.
 For example, if your claim took two years to process, a judge may award interest in recognition of this delay.

 Will Compensation Affect My Benefits?

 Depending on your individual financial circumstances and the amount you receive, your compensation payment could have an adverse effect on the sum of any benefits you are entitled to.
 This can be particularly worrying if you get any means-tested benefits such as income support, housing benefit, or council tax reductions.
-Simply put, if you receive any means-tested benefits and receive a compensation payment takes your personal savings amount above £6,000, then your benefits will be affected.
+Simply put, if you receive any means-tested benefits and receive a compensation payment that takes the amount of your personal savings above £6,000, then your benefits will be affected.